 The top end of Apple’s iPad lineup features powerful tablets that could replace your laptop or PC with ease.
-These aren’t just basic media-streaming tablets, they’re high-performance devices capable of everything from video and photo editing to graphic design and 3D modeling.
+These aren’t simply basic media-streaming tablets, they’re high-performance devices capable of everything from video and photo editing to graphic design and 3D modelling.

 Fewer customization options

 Apple offers a consistent experience across iOS devices because it locks down many of the customization options you’d find on Android.
 If you’re a fan of tweaking every setting, Apple might not be a good fit.

 While the iTunes App Store offers an excellent range of apps, you might find options from indie developers and other third parties don’t make the cut to receive a place in the store.

 No storage expansion

 Unlike many Android tablets, you cannot expand the storage on your iPad using a microSD card.
 While you can use USB drives, this means carrying around another device and cord to keep things working smoothly.
 Consider how much space you’ll need before buying to avoid issues down the road.

 More expensive than many Android tablets